bartwesselink/cordova-plugin-siri-shortcuts/README.md

 <a name="getActivatedShortcut"></a>

 ## getActivatedShortcut(success, error) ⇒
-Get the current clicked user activity, and clear if variable set to true
+Get the current clicked user activity, and return `null` if none

 **Kind**: global function
 **Returns**: void